 ICE further commented that the iPhone will optimize the agency’s requirement for the most secure and stable platform available.

 ICE is not the only major account to recently abandon Blackberry’s uncertain future.
-The major accounting firm of Booz Allen announced last week its intentions to drop RIM’s device in favor for the iPhone.
+The major accounting firm Booz Allen announced last week its intentions to drop RIM’s device in favor of the iPhone.
 Previously, the troubled company provided the consulting firm with about 25,000 devices.
-Industry prognosticators are predicting more account loses for RIM, which was betting the farm on its new product release of the BB10.
-The anticipated product rollout is touting a revamped O/S system and is geared to establish the company as a major player in the smart phone arena.
+Industry prognosticators are predicting more account losses for RIM, which was betting the farm on its new product release of the BB10.
+The anticipated product rollout is touting a revamped O/S system and is geared to establish the company as a major player in the smartphone arena.
 RIM still serves the mobile device needs of more than 1 million federal workers.
 Unfortunately, market momentum is not favoring RIM.